dcu-slu/tildaguide/workflowadd.rst

    publically available.
 You may also add a general embargo for all files at this step.
 Accept the terms and click on the green button that says ``submit`` to send for review.
+8. When the dataset is reviewed and accepted the DCU will archive your dataset.
+   If you chose to publish the dataset it will be publically available upon acceptance.